Induced replication and the assessment of models: Non-matched examples

 \subsection{Introduction}

-The most obvious settings in which internal replication is present under the postulated model are those in which the replication is achieved by design, as in Example \ref{exIntro}.
+The most obvious settings in which inducible replication is present under the postulated model are those in which there is a degree of replication for the nuisance parameter by design, as in Example \ref{exIntro}.
+As illustrated in the example, there is no exchangeability across the outcomes, either within or between pair, but each nuisance parameter appears twice among the distributions of the outcomes.
 We start, however, with some different settings to provide the sharpest contrast to Example \ref{exIntro}.
 Section \ref{secPoisson} illustrates a more abstract form of internal replication after conditioning, \S \ref{secSynthetic} illustrates how internal replication can be achieved artificially through a carefully-designed randomisation scheme, and \S \ref{secPH} illustrates the possibility of extending the notion of co-sufficiency to conditional co-sufficiency.
 We then return in \S \ref{secMP} to the matched pair setting of Example \ref{exIntro}, where we formalise some other constructions for achieving internal replication that do not directly correspond to co-sufficiency but follow the same broad principles.